 Important Note: As of April 2022, Como Zoo & Conservatory is still requiring advanced reservations for timed entry.
 Reserve your tickets here.

 The nice thing about this exhibit is that it’s at Como Zoo.
 Once the kids start getting squirmy, you can explore the animals together, have a picnic lunch if weather cooperates, and even hit the playground equipment.
-Oh, and the Zoo Mobile starts running just in time for Mother’s Day.
-So you can park and ride and make your kids even happier.
+Anne offers a checklist of Family Fun at Como Park, Zoo and Conservatory for Spring.

 If, after your visit you have some interest in trying your hand at the art of Bonsai, The Minnesota Bonsai Society offers classes for beginners and beyond.
 In the years since I wrote this, my kids and I have begun dabbling in fairy gardens which pair beautifully with the art of bonsai.
 Fairy garden classes also tend to pop up in the spring at garden centers.

 Mother’s Day Gift of a Bonsai

 So you took mom to the zoo for Mother’s Day and she loved it.
 Why not surprise her with her own bonsai.
 The are pretty easy to find, Como usually carries a starter kit in its Garden Safari Gift Shop and I often see them at Home Depot.
 You can even order one through our Amazon affiliate link.
 As always, Family Fun Twin Cities receives a small commission on sales through our links.